mozilla/shield-studies-addon-utils/README.md

 - QA

   * put your 'jsm' files in `privileged` by convention.
-  * your addon can use prefs to override the `testing` fields in a `studySetup` (to choose a variation).
+  * your add-on can use prefs to override the `testing` fields in a `studySetup` (to choose a variation).
   * exercising all the study endings is hard.
 Ideas welcome.
-  * proving that your addon doesn't regress performance is hard.
+  * proving that your add-on doesn't regress performance is hard.
 Ideas welcome.

 ## Development on the Shield-Studies-Addon-Utils